 What are the pre-placement requirements to adopt a child that is currently in my care?

 Foster-to-adopt placements are not addressed in Kansas statutes and regulations.
-For more information about adopting children from foster care, contact the Department for Children and Families at 785-368-8180.

 In Kansas, you are required to obtain a home study performed by a court-approved licensed professional.
 To get started, contact one of these trusted Kansas home study providers: